jimmyjose-dev/VMXMLParser/README.md

 **Features:**
 >  1) Closure based
 >
->  2) Get array of dictionaries as response
+>  2) Response as array of dictionaries
 >
 >  3) Unicode support